AdobeDocs/experience-platform.en/help/data-governance/labels/user-guide.md

 >[!NOTE]
 >
 >If your data usage policies have already been created before you label your field, you may experience a governance policy violation dialog as soon as you apply labels to your new schema.
+This dialog indicates that there is already a usage policy in place that will be violated by the application of this label.
+Use the data lineage diagram to understand what other configurations you might need to change before being able to add the label to your schema field.
 >
 >![The data governance policy violation detected dialog with violation summary and data lineage diagram highlighted.](../images/labels/policy-violation-dialog.png)
 >
->This means there is already a usage in place that will be violated by the application of this label.
-So use the data lineage diagram to understand what other configurations you might need to change before being able to add the label
+>See the [data usage policy violation documentation](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/enforcement/auto-enforcement#data-usage-violation) for more information on partial policy violations.

 In order to manage data usage labels at the schema level, you must select an existing schema or create a new one.
 After logging into Adobe Experience Platform, select **[!UICONTROL Schemas]** on the left-navigation to open the **[!UICONTROL Schemas]** workspace.
 This page lists all created schemas belonging to your organization, along with useful details related to each schema.